 Top tier support from:

-We look forward to seeing you again in 2017 at the same place and approximately the same time.
-Or even better, we’d love to see you later in the summer at one of our shorter events.
-On September 10 we’ll be hosting the fourth running of the Black Squirrel Half Marathon in Lory State Park, followed October 2 by the ninth running of the Blue Sky Marathon, Fort Collins original and only Trail Marathon.
+We look forward to seeing you again in 2018, tentatively on the weekend of July 28-29.
+We’d also love to see you later in the year at one of our shorter events.
+On September 9 we’ll be hosting the fifth running of the Black Squirrel Half Marathon in Lory State Park, followed October 21 by the TENTH running of the Blue Sky Marathon, Fort Collins original and only Trail Marathon.